 To know more about how to get the thrill of the dive with the thresher shark in Monad Shoal, you can read my article: Playing hide and seek with the thresher shark in Malapascua.

-For my next trip in the Visayas
+To do list for my next trip to the Visayas

 You will find the places I haven’t or I couldn’t go which is definitely going to my bucket list for my next trip: